practicalli/clojure/testing/unit-testing/index.md

 `clojure.test` namespace provides a unit testing framework and is included in the Clojure library, so is available in all Clojure projects.

+[Test runners](/testing/test-runners/) are used to run one or more tests in a project.

 ## Principles for writing test code
 * One `test` namespace for each `src` namespace